AmanVerma18/html-css/README.md

 3.dir

 different files will be shown with .html extension and .css extension.
-To view a file(html) in chrome type that file name life selectorsExercise.html or ImageGrid.html
+To view a file(html) in chrome, type that file name in cmd like- selectorsExercise.html or ImageGrid.html